tkilias/docker-db/README.md

 > Could not start database: system does not have enough active nodes or DWAd was not able to create startup parameters for system

 If all containers started successfully but the database did not and you see a message similar to this in the output of `docker logs`, you may not have enough memory in your host(s).
-The DB needs at least 2 GiB per node (that's also the default value in EXAConf).
+The DB needs at least 2 GiB RAM per node (that's also the default value in EXAConf).

 # Reporting bugs